 Backup Vivaldi data

-Alternatively, you can make a backup of the profile folder, which includes some key elements of your Vivaldi setup, such as preferences, profile and settings.
+Alternatively, you can make a backup of the profile folder (follow the Profile Path on vivaldi://about), which includes some key elements of your Vivaldi setup, such as preferences, profile and settings.
 Most of the key components are stored within the Default folder, though you should also retain the First Run file stored alongside it.
 Deleting this file will make Vivaldi assume it is starting up for the first time.

 Here are some of the key elements stored under the Default folder: